Fundamental limits on quantum cloning from the no-signalling principle: General scheme for states

-After replacing the positive operator-valued measure, Alice's state remains $(V\proj{\phi}V^\dagger)^{\otimes n}$ when Bob obtains $\phi$ as before, but her state becomes $\rho_{V,\res}$ when Bob obtains $\res$.
-We only need to check that conditioned on success, the probability $p_{\res|\suc}$ of a fake success is negligible.
-Indeed,
+After replacing the positive operator-valued measure, Alice's state remains $(V\proj{\phi}V^\dagger)^{\otimes n}$ when Bob obtains $\phi$ as before, but her state becomes $\rho_{\res,V}$ when Bob obtains $\res$.
+We only need to check that conditioned on success, the probability $p_{\fak|\suc}$ of a fake success is negligible.
+Indeed, this is the case.
+The probability that the remote state preparation protocol succeeds and the probability that Alice obtains $(V\proj{\phi}V^\dagger)^{\otimes n}$ conditioned on success are, respectively